astropy/astropy/docs/cosmology/index.rst

 ..
   EXAMPLE START
-  Finding the Redshift at a Given Value of a Cosmological Quantity
+  Compute the Redshift at a Given Universe Age

 To find the redshift using ``z_at_value``: